dirtman/ibapi/doc/authzone:get.md

 # NAME

-ibapi mx update - update Infoblox MX records
+ibapi authzone get - get Infoblox authoritative zones

 # USAGE

-- ibapi mx update &lt;options/args>
+- ibapi authzone get &lt;options/args>

 # DESCRIPTION

-The update command is used to update Infoblox MX records.
+The get command is used to read/fetch Infoblox authoritative zones.
-To update a single MX record, a single hostname and optionally an MX value may be provided as command line arguments.
-Alternatively, a list of records to update can be specified in a file (see --filename).

-If an MX value is specified, the MX record to update must contain that MX value, else no MX record will be updated.
-If no MX value is specified and only one MX record is found for the specified name, that MX record is updated regardless of its MX value.
-If multiple MX records are found for the same request, the update process is aborted (no records are updated) unless the --multiple options is specified to allow mutliple record updates per request.
+By default, the zone name of each requested zone is shown.
+The
+\--verbose option can be specified to print out the raw API response, which includes additional fields.

 # OPTIONS